$q$-Stability conditions via $q$-quadratic differentials for Calabi-Yau-$\mathbb{X}$ categories: -Stability conditions via -quadratic differentials

 with $\gldim\ns=\Re(s)-1$ (here we take the canonical $\XX$-baric heart without loss of generality).
-We will keep all the notations in Proposition~\ref{pp:QS=QQ2}, i.e. \begin{itemize} \item $\Xi_s^{-1}(\sigma,s)=\Theta=(\rs,\xi,h;s)$ and there is a cut $\cut$ that corresponds to the quadratic differential
+We will keep all the notations in Proposition~\ref{pp:QS=QQ2}, i.e. \begin{itemize} \item $\xi=\Xi_s^{-1}(\sigma,s)$ with a compatible cut $\cut$ and the corresponding (exponential type) quadratic differential